Few ever feel ready for retirement, but a tumbling stock market can shake the confidence of even the most prepared.

 That means if your health and situation allow, continuing to work is the safest step to take.
 It gives you an opportunity to keep growing your nest egg instead of raiding it.

-Even if you can’t work full time, you may have more options than you realize — from taking on a project-based or consulting role at a previous employer to picking up part-time jobs that didn’t exist a few years ago.
+Even if you can’t work full time, you may have more options than you realize — from taking on a project-based or consulting role at a previous employer to picking up part-time and work-from-home jobs that didn’t exist a few years ago.

 2. Wait it out

 This is the stock advice everyone hears during bad times: Sit tight and wait for the market to recover.
-People who panicked and sold right after Christmas are already wishing they’d listened.

 Yes, your situation is more pressing than people who have several more years of work ahead of them.
 But to the extent you can, avoid touching your investments and otherwise proceed as planned with your retirement.